divya030/Webscraping_Moneycontrol_NSE/README.md

 * DayRange- High Price
 * Date time
 * Append Data in CSV File
-* Function to alert subscriber to buy stock when the price is lower through Email
+* Function to alert subscriber to buy stock when the price is lower through Email.
-* To check every 5 sec and 6 hrs Once
+* To check the price every 5 sec and 6 hrs Once